kaivongcom/hypertext_from_markdown/readme.markdown

 The ruby-prog files are going to change in the future to help note the better parts of the Hyper-Text/MD language.
 New helpers can be found in other projects.

-**Help** can be found in other projects/repositories, you could look at kramdown for this... but your choice.
+Help can be found in other projects/repositories.
+Try looking at kramdown?
+Github also has issues 🤷
 <!--
 ## note
 this could be useful based on seen: